VampSlayer/CivMoney-Ruby/README.md

 Backend using Ruby, Sinatra and Postgres SQL.

-Front end now written in React!
+Front end now written in Vue!

 Install instructions on wiki page.

-Live website can be found on http://civmoney.com
+Hosted on Heroku live website can be found on http://civmoney.com